turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 5. Code on demand - (i.e. instead of just JSON or XML, return JS script tag within HTML document) - optional feature; can still be considered RESTful without this
 6. Uniform interface - Ability to identify resources and manipulate them based on standard information provided

+RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
+This is the implementation of that 'uniform interface' constraint.
+The primary methods, which are often called CRUD methods (Create, Read, Update, and Destroy) are as follows:

+1. GET - Retrieve resource information identified by the request
+2. POST - Create a new resource
+3. PUT - Fully update a specific resource in its entirety
+4. PATCH - Update only a portion of a specific resource
+5. DELETE - Destroy an entire specific resource by the request

+Typically there are only 2 paths for RESTFUL endpoints.
+For example, if we have an ideabox app.
+Those two paths would be:
+  1. `/ideas`
+  2. `/ideas/:id`

+The first is typically used to generically identify the type of resource we're worried about and the second is to identify a specific resource of that type.

 ### Some alternatives

-[SOAP](https://en.wikipedia.org/wiki/SOAP) or Simple Object Access Protocol was the standard for a long time before rest.
+* [SOAP](https://en.wikipedia.org/wiki/SOAP) or Simple Object Access Protocol was the standard for a long time before rest.
-[GraphQL](https://graphql.org/) is becoming more and more popular because you only get what you ask for in a request.
+* [GraphQL](https://graphql.org/) is becoming more and more popular because you only get what you ask for in a request.

 ### Activity time!
-With a partner, design an api that implements CRUD for sharks, puppies, or unicorns.
+With a partner, design an api that implements CRUD for sharks, puppies, OR unicorns.
-  * What enpoints do you need?
+  * What enpoints will you need?
   * For each endpoint:
     * What information do you need in the request?
     * What will you send back in the response?